rbowen/presentations/mentoring/slides.md

 ## How to ask - Offer to help

 * Offer to review whatever they produce
-    * Be very specific in your criticism
+    * Be very specific in your critique
     * Be kind, but don't approve bad work in order to be kind.
 That's not actually being kind.
 * Don't interfere or do it for them.
 Make it clear that you're willing